Local Moduli of Semisimple Frobenius Coalescent Structures: Moduli of semisimple Frobenius manifolds

 For a fixed $\phi\in\mathbb R$, we define the sectors

-\begin{teorema} Let $\Omega\subset M_{ss}$ be as in Remark \ref{26.05.17-3} and let system \eqref{idemsist} be determined as in the beginning of this section.
+\begin{Theorem} Let $\Omega\subset M_{ss}$ be as in Remark~{\rm \ref{26.05.17-3}} and let system \eqref{idemsist} be determined as in the beginning of this section.
 Let $\phi\in\mathbb R$ be fixed.
-Then the following statements hold. \begin{enumerate} \item At any $p\in \Omega$ such that $\ell(\phi)$ is admissible at $u(p)$ and, for any $k\in\mathbb Z$ there exist two fundamental matrix solutions $Y^{(k)}_{\text{left/right}}(z)$ uniquely determined by the asymptotic condition
+Then the following statements hold. \begin{enumerate}\itemsep=0pt \item[$1.$] At any $p\in \Omega$ such that $\ell(\phi)$ is admissible at $u(p)$ and, for any $k\in\mathbb Z$ there exist two fundamental matrix solutions $Y^{(k)}_{{\rm left/right}}(z)$ uniquely determined by the asymptotic condition

-\item The above solutions $Y^{(k)}_\text{left/right}$ satisfy
+\item[$2.$] The above solutions $Y^{(k)}_{\rm left/right}$ satisfy

-\item In case $\Omega\equiv \Omega_\ell$ is an $\ell(\phi)$-chamber if $p$ varies in $\Omega_\ell$, then the solutions $Y^{(k)}_{\text{left/right}}(z)$ define holomorphic functions
+\item[$3.$] In case $\Omega\equiv \Omega_\ell$ is an $\ell(\phi)$-chamber if $p$ varies in $\Omega_\ell$, then the solutions $Y^{(k)}_{{\rm left/right}}(z)$ define holomorphic functions

-w.r.t. $u=u(p)$.
+w.r.t.\ $u=u(p)$.
 Moreover, the asymptotic expansion